workload-assessment-openshift4/helm-examples/helloworld-chart/README.md

 #### service.yaml

 A Service serves as an internal load balancer.
-Services allow users and other applicatoins to talk to each other by allocating a static IP address to a Service endpoint.
+Services allow users and other applications to talk to each other by allocating a static IP address to a Service endpoint.
 A Service then uses a label selector to find all the containers running that provide a certain network service on a certain port.

 Our `service.yaml` file describes the Service resource that will be created when deploying the Helm chart.